MikeHopcroft/labyrinth/src/conversion/azure/ISSUES.md

     * ip: convertIp,
     * publicIp: convertPublicIp,
     * vm: convertVM,
+  * Convenience function to initialize GraphServices.
+  * Write design note
+  * x convertIp() should become convertPrivateIp()
+  * x Unit test for convertPublicIp()
+  * x Unit tests for createPublicIp work in isolation, but fail after other tests have run.
   * x normalizeCase() should normalize type and id fields
   * x BUG: convertVNet() shouldn't route directly to the Internet.
   * x Add node keys to sample_resource_graph.ts